shibatch/nofreelunch/README.md

 The most important thing is that the basic human rights of each member are guaranteed.
 From the standpoint of guaranteeing freedom of speech, it is rather better not to have rules or anything like that restricting speech in non-project related venues.
-The project should not impose private penalties for offensive comments made by members on social networking sites that are not related to the project.
+From a no-punishment-without-law standpoint, the project should not impose private penalties for offensive comments made by members on social networking sites that are not related to the project.
 Even if a member's non-project-related behavior has been found by an official agency to be illegal, whether the project should take any action in response is a matter for careful deliberation.
 It is the role of the